ichaudharyvivek/pern-todo/README.md

 # PERN TODO APP

 Simple TODO app build using PERN stack.
-PERN stands for PostgreSQL, Express, React and Node.js.
+Stands for PostgreSQL, Express, React and Node.js.
 This project is built on gitpod as CDE.

 ## Usage